retainful/site/content/docs/woocommerce/custom-email-domain.md

 ---
-title: "Sending emails from a custom domain"
+title: "Sending emails from your store's domain"
 path: "/docs/woocommerce/custom-email-domain"
 description: "Learn how to send emails from your custom domain"
 date: "2019-10-12"